hitchyjs/hitchyjs.org/source/concepts/the_meta_file.md

 ## Meta Data File

 Every component needs to provide a file **hitchy.json** in its root folder.
-This file is used by hitchy to detect this component and expect it to be compatible with its bootstrap process.
+This file is used by Hitchy to detect this component and expect it to be compatible with its bootstrap process.
 Contained data is qualified on loading (e.g. to include some default values).
 It is available via special property `$meta` of components API which in turn is promoted via `api.components`.

 > **Example:** Component hitchy-foo has meta data file containing this:
 > ```JSON